-Positive thinking is produced by confident posture.
-Encourage your child to sit or stand tall, with forward shoulders, chest open, chin level, eyes looking ahead and slightly up.
+Positive thinking is produced by a confident posture.
+Encourage your child to sit or stand tall, with forwarding shoulders, chest open, chin level, eyes looking ahead and slightly up.
 The opposite, slumped posture, produces depressed, negative thinking.

 3. Speaking clearly helps you project confidence.

-Practise tongue twisters together for firm articulation (try tying twine round the three trees; sixty-six shy soldiers; Swiss wristwatch etc)
+Practise tongue twisters together for firm articulation (try tying twine around the three trees; sixty-six shy soldiers; Swiss wristwatch etc)

 4. Please pause!

 In conversation, oral exams and interviews, take time to pause, breathe and think before you answer the question.
 We’re often afraid to pause, fearing the silence, not realising how useful it is for the listener to be able to reflect on what we’ve said.

 Let your child develop his own ideas by remembering that we’re all different.
 Respect him for his differences and allow him to build on them – they are what will make him a valuable, creative individual, distinct and separate from you.

 Understanding that they can say what they want and that others will listen.
 This is tremendously good for building confidence even if getting what they want means compromise.
 The point is that others have listened, without interrupting, and acknowledged their feelings.